Open Menu

 Empower your browser applications

-Browsers are the ultimate application development example, leveraging the latest technologies for better performance and resource efficiency.
-Fluendo has extensive experience working on the core of the most popular browsers, including Chromium (Chrome, Opera, Edge, etc.), WebKit (Safari, WebKitGTK, etc.), and Firefox.
+Browsers are the ultimate platforms for application development, leveraging the latest technologies for better performance and resource efficiency.
+Fluendo has extensive experience in embedded browser development, working directly on the core of the most popular browsers, including Chromium (Chrome, Opera, Edge, etc.), WebKit (Safari, WebKitGTK, etc.), and Firefox.

 overview_01